marijnh/Eloquent-JavaScript/04_data.md

 {{index [array, methods], method}}

 Before finishing the chapter, I want to introduce you to a few more object-related concepts.
-We'll start by introducing some generally useful array methods.
+I'll start by introducing some generally useful array methods.

 {{index "push method", "pop method", "shift method", "unshift method"}}